osuosl/timesync/source/draft_users.rst

 .. note::

-    This endpoint may only be accessed by admins.
+    This endpoint may only be accessed by admins and sitewide managers.

     It is recommended that admins provide the user with a temporary password and have the user change the password when they log in.